 My only complaint with the Cleanwaste seat is it is pretty low to the ground.
 An older hunter with bad knees might struggle using it (I know a guy like that).
 So I simply attach a rope high up in a tree in front and run it to the outhouse.
 The participant can then hold the rope and use his arms to lower or lift into position.
 It’s a small thing, but it can make a big difference for a less agile user.

-Light it Up There is nothing on earth that can compare to watching a dying campfire and listening to the hiss of a pressurized gas lantern.
+There is nothing on earth that can compare to watching a dying campfire and listening to the hiss of a pressurized gas lantern.
 It’s the sound of freedom.
 They will pry my gas lantern from my cold, dead hands.
 I always bring several gas and propane lanterns on any hunt and they see a lot of use.

 However, for inside the tent and for a portable light for late-night visits to the “reading room,” the new generation of rechargeable lanterns like Streamlight’s Super Siege is a better choice.
 They are instant on, instant off and provide a bright light, equal to a propane lantern.
 No heated globe to burn your fingers or the need to find matches in the dark.
 They can even charge your phone.